Strength Training for Beginner Runners: The Essential Guide to Building a Stronger Base

 Use short, intense strength circuits intelligently to develop power and fatigue resistance without sabotaging your running sessions.

-Learn how targeted strength work helps protect knees, hips, calves, Achilles tendons, and the lower back from common running injuries.
+Learn how targeted strength work prepares knees, hips, calves, Achilles tendons, and the lower back to tolerate running load and reduce risk factors.

 Structure your strength work across the year so it supports your running goals without creating unnecessary fatigue.